 Gary was chef of the year in his local chapter the ACF Washington State Chefs Association.
 Gary is a certified culinary educator & executive chef and is a member of the American Academy of Chefs an honor society with the American Culinary Federation.
 He is the current Chairman of the Board for the ACF Washington State Chefs Association and is an ACF (ACE) an Approved Certified Evaluator.

 He enjoys landscaping, gardening, and painting.
 His painting is mostly abstract in design and paints mostly with acrylics and some mixed media.
 However, Gary’s main passion in life is his marriage to his wife Elaine.
 They have been married since 1976.

-Certified Executive Chef, Chris Plemmons, is known here in the Northwest not only for creating the most sumptuous and memorable meals but also for his truly extraordinary talent of sharing these skills with others.
+Certified Executive Chef, Chris Plemmons, co-founded Two Snooty Chefs® and is known in the Pacific Northwest not only for creating the most sumptuous and memorable meals but also for his truly extraordinary talent of sharing these skills with others.
 Chris has a broad scope of experience that includes his current position of Culinary Arts Instructor at Olympic College.
 He delights his customers with unique, creative flair, combining regional favorites with international influences and dishing up remarkable creations.

 A 1988 graduate of the Western Culinary Institute, he has been awarded various culinary honors and is also a graduate of Rocky Mountain College in Billings, Montana.

 In addition to having operated his own restaurant, Christopher’s at the Inn at the Manor Farm Inn in Poulsbo, WA, he served for nine years as the executive chef at the Women’s University Club in Seattle, two years as a regional specialist for Club Corp of America, two years as the executive chef at the Lafayette Club in Lexington, KY, and over three years at FareStart in Seattle.